 The term “force majeure”, as used herein shall mean acts of God, strikes, lock-outs or other industrial disturbances, acts of the public enemy, wars, whether declared or not, blockades, insurrection, riots, epidemics, landslides, earthquakes, storms, lightning, floods, washouts, civil disturbances, explosions, and any other similar unforeseeable events, beyond the control of either party and which by the exercise of due diligence neither party is able to overcome.

 There are a few reported cases where a force majeure clause was invoked by a contractor in a public contract.
 Of note is Bonnici Brothers Limited and others v.
 Department of Contracts decided by the Court of Appeal on 29 April 2015.
-In that case the Court of Appeal overturned an arbitration award which held that the increase in price of materials used by the contractor was a force majeure, and therefore, the contractor ought to have been compensated.
-The claimant contractor had successfully persuaded the arbitral tribunal that the increase in price of bitumen, thin fuel oil, heating oil, hydraulic and lubricating oil and cement was a force majeure in this case since it was significant.
-The Department of Contracts appealed from this arbitration award before the Court of Appeal and argued that an increase of price was not one of the force majeure events agreed to in the definition in the General Conditions (substantially the same as that quoted above).
+In that case the Court of Appeal overturned an arbitration award which held that the increase in the price of materials used by the contractor was a force majeure, and therefore, the contractor ought to have been compensated.
+The claimant contractor had successfully persuaded the arbitral tribunal that the increase in price, of bitumen, thin fuel oil, heating oil, hydraulic and lubricating oil and cement was a force majeure in this case since it was significant.
+The Department of Contracts appealed from this arbitration award before the Court of Appeal and argued that an increase in price was not one of the force majeure events agreed to in the definition in the General Conditions (substantially the same as that quoted above).

-The Court of Appeal upheld this argument and held that the parties had specifically agreed to a list of force majeure events and an increase in price of materials was not one of those events; therefore, the arbitral tribunal went, in this respect, beyond the four corners of the public contract in its award.
+The Court of Appeal upheld this argument and held that the parties had specifically agreed to a list of force majeure events and an increase in the price of materials was not one of those events; therefore, the arbitral tribunal went, in this respect, beyond the four corners of the public contract in its award.
 The Court of Appeal also remarked that the increase in price of the materials in question, despite the fact that it was “phenomenal”, was far from being unforeseeable.